Action Research

 What is Action Research?

-Action research can be defined as “an approach in which the action researcher and a client collaborate in the diagnosis of the problem and in the development of a solution based on the diagnosis”[1].
+Bryman, and Bell (2011) define action research as “an approach in which the action researcher and a client collaborate in the diagnosis of the problem and in the development of a solution based on the diagnosis”[1].
 In other words, one of the main characteristic traits of this type of research relates to collaboration between researcher and member of organisation in order to solve organizational problems.

 It is important to make a clear distinction between action research and consulting.
 Specifically, the former is greater than the latter in a way that action research includes both action and research, whereas business activities of consulting are limited action without the research.